 Through silicon process selection, architectural innovation, and robust power estimation and optimization tools, Xilinx All Programmable devices continue to deliver unrivaled system-level power reduction with each successive generation of All Programmable logic families.

-With UltraScale device families, low-power semiconductor processing coupled with significant static and dynamic power gating enabled through silicon and software techniques results in up to 50% overall system power savings over the Xilinx 7 series devices—already the lowest-power programmable logic device leader.
+With UltraScale device families, low-power semiconductor processing coupled with significant static and dynamic power gating enabled through silicon and software techniques results in up to 45% overall system power savings at 20nm over the Xilinx 7 series devices—already the lowest-power programmable logic device leader.
 In addition to process node benefits at 20nm and 16nm, designers can leverage key architectural enhancements such as hardware-based clock gating, hardened BRAM cascading, DSP block efficiencies, and optimized transceivers to lower overall power consumption.

 As the only 28nm FPGAs fabricated on a high-performance, low-power process (28HPL), 7 series devices offer lower total power consumption and superior performance per watt compared to competing solutions.
 Architectural and block level innovations unique to Xilinx add to the power advantages at every level.
 In addition, to ensure a smooth production rollout of your system, 7 series FPGAs provide:

 Meeting system power, thermal, and reliability requirements starts with credible power estimation and optimization.

 The Xilinx Power Estimator (XPE) provides accurate power estimation, helping designers avoid costly power supply and thermal management changes late in the design cycle.
 XPE is transparent about all sources of power consumption to ensure a complete picture of the total power budget.